eas-framework/eas-framework/README.md

 A lot of build-in components - make you write less.

-- SSR syntax similar to Razor
+- SSR syntax similar to Razor/ASPX
 - Built in support for SASS
 - Built in support for JSX, Svelte
 - Built in support for TypeScript